jameskelly33/milestone-project-1/testing.md

     * Check text column is centred below the profile image on tablet and mobile screens.

 3. Testimonials Section
-    * Check Student' name is clear to read and is displayed before the flag icon.
+    * Check Student's name is clear to read and is displayed before the flag icon.
     * Check flag icon is clear and is displaying correctly.
     * Check 3-Column column layout on desktop is horizontally aligned.
-    * Check that the 3-colum layout on tablet and mobile is displayed vertically.
+    * Check that the 3-column layout on tablet and mobile is displayed vertically.

 ### **Contact Page**

 1. Contact form

-    * Click send with all inputs empty to check required filed error appears on name.
+    * Click send with all inputs empty to check required field error appears on name.
     * Click name input field to check highlighting effect is working.
     * Enter name and click send to check  that the form alerts me to enter a valid email.
     * Click email input field to check highlighting effect is working.
     * Enter email address without @ symbol to check that the form alerts me to enter a valid email address.
     * Enter invalid character after @ symbol to check that the form alerts me to enter a valid email address.
     * Click dropdown button on nationality input to check that nationality list appears.
     * Hover over nationality input to check that form asks me to select an item in list.
     * Click dropdown button on first language input to check that languages list appears.
     * Hover over nationality input to check that form asks me to select an item in list.
     * Click dropdown button on Current English Level input to check that English Level list appears.
     * Hover over Current English Level to check that form asks me to select an item in list.
     * Click dropdown button on Required IELTS score input to check that Required IELTS score list appears.
     * Hover over Required IELTS score input to check that form asks me to select an item in list.
     * Click each of the check boxes on and off to confirm that all can be selected and de-selected.
     * Send form without inputting any text in the more information box to check that the form alerts me that it is a required field.
     * Send form with only required fields completed to check no required input messages appear.